deepakdubey8756/simple-to-do/README.md

 # STDA (simple to do application)

-A simple note taking application makde using django, bootstrap, and sqlite.
+A simple note taking application makde using `django`, `bootstrap`, and `sqlite`.

 # Features
 This application contains features related to creating and deleting notes.
-It maintains a simple authentication system to authenticate user.
+It maintains a simple    `authentication` system to `authenticate` user.

 # Demo